EURO GOVT-Italian debt leads periphery up after presidential deal

 By Emelia Sithole-Matarise

-LONDON, April 22 (Reuters) - Italian bonds rallied on Monday, outperforming low-risk German Bunds, with more gains seen in the near term after the re-election of Italy’s president raised the prospect of an end to two months of political stalemate.
+LONDON, April 22 (Reuters) - Italian bonds rallied on Monday, with more gains seen near term, while low-risk German debt fell after the re-election of Italy’s president raised the prospect of an end to two months of political stalemate.

 A broad agreement between traditional political groups on the left and right to re-elect Giorgio Napolitano handed the 87-year-old the leverage to pressure opposing parties in Italy to form a government or face a snap election.

-Italian BTP futures were a full point up at 114.02 while 10-year cash yields fell 12 basis points to 4.10 percent, around their lowest level since the end of January.
-Other peripheral euro zone bond yields fell in their wake.
+Italian BTP futures were 82 ticks up at 113.84 while 10-year cash yields fell 11 basis points to 4.11 percent, around their lowest level since the end of January.
+Spanish and Portuguese bond yields fell in their wake.

 “The near-term reaction is positive for Italy and to some extent for all peripheral markets.
 However, things are not settled yet and the risk of an early election favouring (ex-premier Silvio) Berlusconi has not disappeared completely,” said Patrick Jacq, a strategist at BNP Paribas.

-“In the current scenario of accommodative monetary policy, the Italian debt remains very attractive in terms of carry versus other EMU core debt where record low yields are far less attractive,” Annalisa Piazza, market economist with Newedge Strategy said in a note.

-A hunt for higher returns spurred in recent weeks by the Bank of Japan’s huge stimulus plans has also driven down euro zone debt yields.
+A hunt for higher returns spurred in recent weeks by the Bank of Japan’s huge stimulus plans has also driven euro zone debt yields down.

 “We see flows coming from European domestic buying at the moment.
 Going to (yield) lows we reached this year will probably offer a pretext for some profit taking but the situation is still favourable to peripherals,” BNP’s Jacq said.

-At the upper end of the credit spectrum in the euro zone debt market, German Bunds held largely steady, with investors wary of taking big positions before key manufacturing data on Tuesday expected to show growth remained anaemic in the euro zone, cementing market bets of a cut in official interest rates.
+At the upper end of the credit spectrum in the euro zone debt market, German Bunds retreated but traders saw little momentum for a sharp sell-off before key manufacturing data this week expected to show growth remained anaemic in the euro zone, cementing market bets of a cut in official interest rates.